jacksonianrtaylor/movie_rec_proj/README.md

 It is based on user preference rather than a prediction based on pure production value that is generally applied to make good movies
 The data used is based off random users and the movie rating predictions are for random users (not necessarily critics)

 Additionally, The process should not be confused with simply picking movies that are good fit compared to the users movie preference.
-Instead it seeks to produce useful rating predictions for every user-movie combination even movies that the user would hate.
+Instead, it seeks to produce useful rating predictions for every user-movie combination even movies that the user would hate.

 functionality notes: